Changing How You Talk To Yourself for a Happier Marriage

 Spiraling

 The problem is that these questions quickly begin to spiral into even more negativity.
-“Why doesn’t he listen to me?” becomes “He must not care about me; maybe he doesn’t love me any more.”
+“Why doesn’t he listen to me?” becomes “He must not care about me in the first place; maybe he doesn’t love me any more.”
 And “Why doesn’t he help with the kids?” morphs to “I feel like I’m all alone here.
 I might as well be, for all he does!”
+“He doesn’t want to talk to me” becomes “He doesn’t want to be my best friend any more.”

 Not only do we begin to draw faulty conclusions when we begin complaining, but we also begin to really take it out of control.
 In addition to our general (and sometimes totally reasonable) complaints, we begin to take issue with how he laughs, eats, and washes his hands.
 Seriously!
 Have you been there, too?